Dive Center in RAJA AMPAT

 Do you love macro life like colorful nudibranchs, shrimps and crabs?
 Grab your camera and book your flight now.
 Shark lovers, don't hesitate; in addition to the endemic species called the Walking Shark (Epaulette Shark), you'll find rare species of Wobbegong Shark and Blacktip, Whitetip and Gray Reef sharks are plentiful in Raja Ampat's waters.
 Manta lovers will swoon after seeing a massive 7-meter Oceanic Manta at Blue Magic.
 If you're lucky you'll spot the 3-meter long Dugong—a close relative to the Manatee and commonly called "sea cow".

 Traveling through Raja Ampat is like traveling back in time.
-Few tourists make the journey to its remote and untouched wilderness, which is why its referred to as "The Last Paradise."
-Raja Ampat is a haven for divers and snorkelers.
-However, it's as beautiful on land as it is underwater and home to rare species of wildlife.
+Few tourists make the journey to its remote and untouched wilderness, which is why it is referred to as "The Last Paradise."
+It is a heaven for divers and snorkelers, a home to rare species of wildlife, and as beautiful on land as it is underwater.
+Our Adventure Trips combine scuba diving with on land activities to allow you to discover all that Raja Ampat has to offer.